haarlems/forensics/chapters/chapter-01-digital-forensics/04-disk-analysis/reading/README.md

 # Disk Analysis

 After data has been extracted and measures taken to maintain integrity, we focus on initial event analysis. <br />
-Early triage can offer indication of the type of incident investigated (ransomware, insider threat, cryptojacking, etc.), based on which we look for obvious IoCs.
+Early triage can offer indication of the type of incident investigated (ransomware, insider threat, cryptojacking, etc), based on which we look for obvious IoCs.

 At this stage: